 Within the plane of air float about two dozen sanctums of various air related deities, from the canon DnD list like Yan-C-Bin, the Queen of Air Elementals, Indra and even Hastur.
 That sounds really fucking wild!
 Unfortunately the sanctums are not described and all the deities just respond to characters entering their hex by using some means or another to tell them to fuck off, be it monsters, lightning or some other shit (with the exception of Rudra, who is not home, and Heng, who just rains on them).
 This is probably what WOULD happen if you come calling to the houses of the gods in search of a stupid magic rock and pushing this just a bit farther would have made for a great farce, as it is, its just an idea that could work but was never expanded upon.

 The sanctum is among the more interesting of the ones described so far.
 A great dome covered with illusionary crystal structures that are actually astral projection made by “an earth elemental who is curious about the party.”
 Bereft of ANY further explanation, such as who this thing is or where it is, we soldier on.
 The dome can be breached, but this requires considerable force and it will release trapped ghosts if attacked (don’t ask okay it’s just trapped ghosts).
-If your players have played DnD before, you can also just find the secret entrance, hidden by illusions.
-Inside you must beat the shit out of a naga and two iron cobras (which are given intelligent tactics credit where it is due) before getting your grubby paws on the stones and some treasure.
-A creature known as the Hound of Ossar will appear to pronounce a curse on anyone who didn’t play according to his alignment, giving them a penalty for the last battle.
-After the party collects the treasure that is their due and sullenly awaits transportation to their home plane for a debrief, hot coffee and a pat on the back.
-Instead they are transported to Limbo!
+If your players have played DnD before, you could alternatively just find the secret entrance, which is hidden by illusions.

 Section V: LIMBO?!?